metaclass-nl/tutorial-api-platform/README.md

 !
-If you did not apply the instructions from README.md of chapter1-api yourself, you do need to go back to branch chapter1-api and apply the instuction to add  the [DoctrineFixturesBundle](https://symfony.com/doc/current/bundles/DoctrineFixturesBundle/index.html).
+If you did not apply the instructions from README.md of chapter1-api yourself, you do need to go back to branch chapter1-api and apply the instruction to add  the [DoctrineFixturesBundle](https://symfony.com/doc/current/bundles/DoctrineFixturesBundle/index.html).
 You can install it from the command line:
 ```shell
 docker-compose exec php composer req --dev orm-fixtures